Mizuno Synchro MD Fully Reviewed Review Facts

 The arch support on the Mizuno Synchro MD is specifically built for stability, so this shoe is built from the ground up specifically for that purpose.
 As such, you don't have to worry much about falling while out on the road, unless you happen to get caught in a storm.
 Even so, a storm isn't guaranteed to take you down while you're running, but the traction is not quite up to par.
 Stability is quite important for a running shoe, as this is what keeps you from falling or making a misstep.

 The heel to toe drop for the Mizuno Synchro MD is another area where this running shoe isn't quite up to par.
 It features a whopping 12mm heel to toe drop on both the men's and women's versions of the shoe.
 This means that it's going to take longer for your foot to make contact with the ground from your heel to your toe, which could very well affect your gait cycle.

 While this isn't the largest heel to toe drop we've seen in a running shoe, it can very well affect your run in a negative way.
 Keep in mind, of course, there are plenty of other great features in this shoe that make it well worth the purpose.

 - Breathable mesh upper

 - Several color options

-The bottom line on the Mizuno Synchro MD is that it's loaded with plenty of features, including a tough, durable outsole and a midsole that's very well-cushioned.
+The bottom line on the shoe is that it's loaded with plenty of features, including a tough, durable outsole and a midsole that's very well-cushioned.
 The upper completes the job by providing a nice fit while ensuring that the shoe is plenty breathable, and the flex grooves on the outsole of the shoe ensure that the shoe remains flexible even while it's tough and durable.
-In terms of price, the Mizuno Synchro MD is very affordable, and when you consider just how many features this shoe is packing, you'd almost expect it to cost more.
+In terms of price, the shoe is very affordable, and when you consider just how many features this shoe is packing, you'd almost expect it to cost more.
 The Mizuno Synchro MD is a great option for road runners.